argonautproject/us-core-patient-data-feed/spec.md

 The Patient Data Feed is an optional feature for servers implementing US Core.
 It allows clients to receive FHIR Subscription Notifications when changes occur to patient-oriented data.

 Servers can start simple.
 A minimal implementation might support just a few key US Core profiles to enable subscriptions for DiagnosticReport, DocumentReference, Encounter, and Observation.
 From there, servers can expand to cover more resources as needed.
-This flexibility lets implementers balance effort and usefulness.

 This specification defines a canonical topic URL, subscription filters, triggers, and conformance requirements for the Patient Data Feed.
 It builds on FHIR R4 definitions from http://hl7.org/fhir/uv/subscriptions-backport.